digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 Only contract creation and archival are shown in a following figure.

-A snippet of the example follows.
+A snippet of the example follows:

 .. code-block:: none